Connection Lifecycle & Heartbeats #

 }

-const sessionStore = new Map<string, SessionMetadata>();
+const sessions = new Map<string, SessionMetadata>();

-if (!ALLOWED_ORIGINS.includes(origin)) {
+if (!ALLOWED_ORIGINS.has(req.headers.origin ?? '')) {

 return;